Q: What defines a military watch?

 Q: My watch needs repair.
 Should I remove the strap before sending?

-A: Your watch may be replaced with a similar model.
-If you have customized the strap or affixed a different type of strap, you may want to remove it before sending because if we exchange the watch it will be returned with the strap normally used on that model.
+A: Because your watch may be replaced with a similar model if you have customized the strap or affixed a different type of strap, you may want to remove it before sending because if we exchange the watch it will be returned with the strap normally used on that model.

 Q: My watch is sentimental, should I send it for repair?